rmalenko/terraform-vultr-stacks/README.md

 - IP of the first server used for `@` and `www` DNS records.
 - SSL certificate (Letsencrypt) will be issued for wildcard domains: `jazzfest.link`, `*.jazzfest.link` using [Lego](https://github.com/go-acme/lego) - Let's Encrypt client and ACME library.
 Follow the link for more information.
 We assume we use Vultr DNS.
 And our NS servers were appropriately configured.

-### Ansible configuration
-- app-servr = app-server.yaml ansible playbooks name.
-So, each server uses its playbook, which allows for preparing specific configurations for each server.
-It means you must create a playbook named as `${each.key}.yaml` in the folder `./ansible`

-`sleep 180` in `06-templates.tf` may not be enough to get a letsencrypt certificate because DNS isn't propagated yet.
+`sleep 90` in `05-templates.tf` may not be enough to get a letsencrypt certificate because DNS isn't propagated yet.

+Define name, type, etc., for one server or many servers as you wish.

 ![Vultr](./docs/servers_key.png)